 What is wellness testing?

 Wellness testing is a program of check-ups and blood tests designed to detect early or hidden disease in pets that appear to be healthy.
-In older cats, wellness testing is also used to monitor stable, but ongoing health problems.

 Why should I do wellness testing?